BRITE-REU/programming-workshops/source/workshops/03_python/intro.rst

 left out.
 Feel free to explore more of Python's capabilities on your own if you so desire.
 Looking into external libraries such as **numpy** and **scipy** will be incredibly beneficial for anyone looking to continue to perform numerical/data analysis in Python.
+If you're feeling spicy, Jake VanderPlas has a wonderful introduction to Data Science in Python that is freely available on the web (https://jakevdp.github.io/PythonDataScienceHandbook/).
+This is not required for the workshop, but you might find it beneficial in your work down the road.